Going Green: Is it for Real, or is it a Scam?

 Be Reverent.
 Revere life, practice non-violence, and enjoy a lot of time in nature.
 Let the life of the world speak to your heart.

 We can't make a huge difference by following the Go Green movement.
 It's too disorganized.
 But we can make a big difference by living true to ourselves and going Green using tools and products the movement offers.
-How?
-That question is answered in Can Go Green Solve Global Warming and Toxic Pollution?

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.